aukletio/Auklet-Agent-C/docs/CONTRIBUTING.md

 possible.

 If you've found a security related bug, please do not create an issue or PR.
-Instead, email our team directly at [hello@auklet.io](mailto:hello@auklet.io).
+Instead, email our team directly at [security@auklet.io](mailto:security@auklet.io).

 # Working on the Auklet C Agent
-To test, build, and install the agent, you can clone this repo and run
+To test, build, and install the agent, you can clone this repo and run:

 	make -C src/